 If you’re considering becoming a teen parent or just asking, “Should I keep my baby?
 I’m 15; what will this be like?” there are a few things you should think about first.

 Are you ready to get up in the middle of the night during the first few months of your baby’s life?
 Are you prepared to change dirty diapers and be there to clean up your baby when they get sick or make a mess on themselves?
 Are you okay with sitting up with them while they cry for hours on end?
-That will be your job as a parent.
+That would be your job as a parent.

 If you become a parent, it is a full-time job.
-Do not expect your parents to do the hard work for you; you will need to figure out the logistics of childcare, potty-training and more on your own.
+Do not expect your parents to do the hard work for you; you will need to figure out the logistics of childcare, potty training and more on your own.

-- You will need your parents’ support.
-That said, your parents’ support will be instrumental during the first few years of your child’s life.
-They have to be comfortable with supporting you and the baby financially, especially if you are not old enough to have a job right now.
+That said, your parents’ support would be instrumental during the first few years of your child’s life.
+They would have to be comfortable supporting you and the baby financially, especially if you are not old enough to have a job right now.

 Teenage marriage has proven to be more harmful than beneficial, and you do not have to be forced into this lifelong commitment at your young age — especially if the father is significantly older than you.
 If the father of your baby is an adult, or your pregnancy is a result of rape or incest, please contact local authorities right away.

 Becoming a teen parent is hard work.
-You may need to attend an alternative school that provides care for your baby during class, and you may not be able to attend college like you have planned.
+You may need to attend an alternative school that provides care for your baby during class, and you may not be able to attend college as you have planned.

-Things to Know About Having an Abortion at 15 Years Old
+5 Things to Know About Having an Abortion at 15 Years Old

-For some young women, abortion is the right decision; it prevents them from having to carry a pregnancy to term (with potential for added risks at their young age) and allows them to continue working toward their education and life goals with no long-term effects.
+For some young women, abortion is the right decision; it prevents them from having to carry a pregnancy to term (with potential for added risks at a young age) and allows them to continue working toward their education and life goals with no long-term effects.